Xunnamius/black-flag-extensions/README.md

 Note that the checks enabled by these configuration keys:

-- Are run on Black Flag's [second][15] parsing pass except where noted.
+- Are run on Black Flag's [second parsing pass][15] except where noted.
 This allows BFE to perform checks against argument _values_ in addition to the argument existence checks enabled by vanilla yargs.